israelowusu/bookstore_management/Readme.md

 # Bookstore Management API

 A RESTful API built with Go for managing a bookstore's inventory.
-This project uses Gorilla Mux for routing and GORM with MySQL for database operations.
+This project uses Gorilla Mux for routing, GORM with MySQL for database operations, and Swagger for API documentation.

 ## Features

 - CRUD operations for books
 - RESTful API endpoints
 - MySQL database integration
+- Swagger API documentation
 - Structured project layout

 ## Prerequisites